 Unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
 If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
 According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 96.3% of the neighborhoods in America.

 If you're planning where to retire, the neighborhood in Volga is a great option to consider.
 According to NeighborhoodScout's exclusive retirement dream area analysis, it's peaceful and quiet, has above average safety ratings compared to other neighborhoods in SD, offers a wide range of housing options, and has already attracted an enviable mix of college educated seniors.
 This neighborhood ranks as better for retirement living than 88.8% of the neighborhoods in South Dakota.
 If you are considering retiring to South Dakota, this is a good neighborhood to look at.
-In addition to being an excellent choice for active retirees, this neighborhood is also a very good choice for highly educated executives.
+In addition to being an excellent choice for active retirees, this neighborhood is also a very good choice for highly educated executives and families with school-aged children.

 Did you know that the neighborhood has more Norwegian and Dutch ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 23.9% of this neighborhood's residents have Norwegian ancestry and 7.7% have Dutch ancestry.